Location

 Format

 The .cfgu file can be written in one of the following formats: YAML or JSON.
-The name suffix of this file should be .cfgu.yaml|yml|json according of the format used.
+The name suffix of this file should be .cfgu.yaml|yml|json according to the format used.

 $schema

-include the $schema property at the beginning of the file to specify the Cfgu version to communicate to other readers and tooling which specification version is intended.
-Also most modern editors will use this property to provide intellisense and validation for the Cfgu file.
+Include the $schema property at the beginning of the file to specify the Cfgu version to communicate to other readers and tooling which specification version is intended.
+Also, most modern editors will use this property to provide IntelliSense and validation for the Cfgu file.

 Properties